CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/configuration.md

 the decomposed `DATABASE_ENGINE`, `DATABASE_HOST`, `DATABASE_PORT`,
 `DATABASE_NAME`, and `DATABASE_USERNAME` values.

-The application behavior file contains the following owned sections:
+The application-settings record contains the following owned values:

 - `global.seed`
 - `features.allow_local_filesystem_access`
 - `jobs.polling_interval`
-- `inference.hf_local_only`, `inference.device`,
-  `inference.max_loaded_models`, and `inference.model_timeout`
+- `inference.model_timeout`

+The same database row also stores the hidden process policy values `inference.hf_local_only` and `inference.device`.
+They are loaded at startup, are not returned by the public Settings API, and are not user-editable.
+`inference.max_loaded_models` was unused and is no longer part of the runtime settings model.

 The supported runtime editing workflow is the Settings page in the Angular application.
 It uses `GET /api/settings`, partial `PATCH /api/settings`, and `POST /api/settings/reset`.
-The backend validates the complete JSON document and atomically persists successful updates.
-Manual JSON editing remains supported for startup recovery and legacy deployments, but a process does not watch the file for live external edits.
+The backend validates the complete typed settings model and commits successful updates transactionally.
+There is no manual JSON editing or JSON fallback path.

 Only these values are user-editable through Settings: